climb2toptal/climb2toptal/README.md

 <!-- Hi, did you think there would be something secret hiding in the source for this? -->
 <!-- There is nothing other than markdown back here. -->

-Hi, I'm Quy Luong.
-I am a Software Engineer.
+Hi,I am a Software Engineer.

 I spend most of my free time working on projects for a small group called [NextCypher](https://github.com/nextcypher), in an attempt to create something that will make people's lives easier.